Tomás de Portes e Infante: Biography

 In March 1853, a verbal confrontation broke out between Portes and Santana in Congress.
 Santana urged Portes to swear allegiance to the Constitution, an act which Portes initially refused.
 He announced his intention to leave the country, but later retracted his intention and sent the priest Antonio Gutiérrez, a recognized supporter of Santana, to swear allegiance to the Constitution on his behalf in the Cathedral.
 This episode reflects the tension between the political power and the Church during that period of Dominican history.

 Portes was instrumental in uniting the Dominican Church in celebrating the dogma of the Immaculate Conception in 1855, which was declared by Pius IX in the bull Ineffabilis Deus.
-Faced with his failing forces, he succeeded in getting the Holy See to appoint a coadjutor archbishop in 1857, who sadly died five months after his consecration.
+Faced with his failing forces, he succeeded in getting the Holy See to appoint a coadjutor archbishop in 1857, who died five months after his consecration.
 Portes wrote to appoint the Peruvian Gaspar Hernández to head the archdiocese after his death.

 On April 7, 1858, Portes died in Santo Domingo, in the midst of the Cibaeño Revolution.
 He was 80 years old.